VoidLord/Bored-Adventurer-DEMO/README.md

 # Bored-Adventurer-DEMO
-This is a short console ASCII turn-based roguelite game I've made to practice the fundamentals of C/C++, and also how to use PDCurses, a terminal manipulation library.
+This is a short console ASCII turn-based roguelite game I've made to practice the fundamentals of C/C++, and to learn to use PDCurses, a terminal manipulation library.

-I making it open source under MIT so anyone can use it to learn C/C++, or the PDCurses library.
+I'm making it open source under MIT so anyone can use it to learn the really basics of C/C++, or the PDCurses library.

 # Controls: